mendigali/karbil-database/README.md

 # School management system

+## Vocabulary
+* Application logic - example: check if email address is correct in server side with php
+* Bridge table - used to divide many-to-many relationship into one-to-many
+* Lookup table - store static data
+* SERIAL can be used only once in a table because each table can have only 1 AUTO_INCREMENT attribute

+---

 When I will create Google Docs or Microsoft Word file, add Preface at the beginning of it, where I will say about this repo, that firstly I have made all the documentation in Github and it is better to look there.

 ## Table of contents